Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 ## Network Addressing Systems
 Back in the day, when Networks were new to the average family household, there were multiple different Network communication systems that were competing with each other.
 The most popular example today is Apples solution for Apple devices, called AppleTalk.
 In 1981 the global standard for Networking was set into stone and the IPv4 protocol became the norm for the OSI Networking Layer.
 Other Addresses like the MAC-Address also exist, but this example exists as the Norm for the OSI Data Link Layer.

-Shorty after the IPv4 protocol became the norm, it's limitations already started as computers became more and more affordable and popular for the averade household.
+Shorty after the IPv4 protocol became the norm, it's limitations already started as computers became more and more affordable and popular for the average household.
 In 1992 the first description of the IPv4 address exhaustion was publicly made.
 The IPv4 protocol consists of 4 octaves, which all consist of 8 bits (hence the name octave).
-A bit is a value that can either be *one* (1) or *zero* (0), genererally describing the *On* and *Off* state.
+A bit is a value that can either be *one* (1) or *zero* (0), generally describing the *On* and *Off* state.
 These 8 bits are then converted into the decimal system.
 Since each number is a representation of a binary octave, the highest number possible for each of these numbers in 255, with a total amount of 256 different numbers (because *zero* (0) counts as well).
 That leaves us with a total of 32 bits, with each bit having 2 different possible states.
 So the total number of IPv4 Addresses is `2^32`.
 Or if you want to represent it as the 4 different numbers, it's `256^4`.
 The result being `4,294,946,296` different IPv4 addresses.

 4 billion addresses might sound like a lot, but in reality it is not at all, with many of these addresses not being able to be used.
 The entire space of 127.xxx.xxx.xxx being reserved for the localhost, and every single network having the Network Address and Broadcast Address, which are both fixed in place and have to exist.
 Now to put into perspective how many devices we already all have that all connect to the internet, take a look at this picture.